Neb10/Make10/README.md

 For example, the carriage number might be 5432, ignoring the prepended letter.
 An appropriate solution might be 5 + 4 + 3–2 = 10.

+This program aims to provide a solution to not only the 4 numbers that are found on the inside of the train but to an arbitrary set of numbers.
+Additionally the use of advanced operators is also permitted which can be toggled on and off.

+Simple operators:
++ Addition
+- Subtraction
+* Multiplication
+\ Division

+Advanced operators:
+^ Power
+!
+Factorials
+^-# Root (power of negative)